bluejayA/substation/docs/reference/developers/testing.md

 Substation includes a comprehensive test suite covering all major components.
 This guide explains how to run tests, write new tests, and understand the testing infrastructure.

+If you're not testing, you're guessing.
+This guide shows you how to run the test suite, write new tests, and understand what's already covered.
+Don't ship untested code.

 ## Quick Start

 ```bash